metagov/daostar/DAOIPs/daoip-5.md

 ## Projects
 Projects represent persistent projects, teams, or individuals that intend to submit applications to one or more grant pools or programs.
 In this specification, a project represents the “common” portion of an application for grant funding.
 In other words, to publish a `projectsURI` is to create an open application for funding.

 For efficient indexing, all projects adopting DAOIP-5, even individuals and teams not organized as DAOs, MUST publish a daoURI with the additional field "projectsURI" either via DAOIP-2 or through a trusted issuer via DAOIP-3.
-Unless otherwise noted, all fields in the Projects JSON-LD Schema are REQUIRED.

 ```json
 {